ope-nz/AGS-Restarter/README.md

 There are also buttons at the top of the services list to allow bulk actions (i.e to stop/start/restart all services within a folder).

-All actions are asyncronous but are called one at a time to not overload the server.
+All actions are asynchronous but are called one at a time to not overload the server.